Arlo Looking Cloud

 Arlo Looking Cloud (born Fritz Arlo Looking Cloud;

-March 25, 1954) is a former Native American activist.
-He is perhaps best known for his involvement with the murder of fellow American Indian Movement activist Anna Mae Aquash.
+March 25, 1954) is a Native American former activist.
+He is best known for his involvement in the murder of fellow American Indian Movement activist Anna Mae Aquash.
+He was convicted of her murder and sentenced to life in prison.
+However, in 2011, his sentence was reduced to 20 years as a reward for his testimony against his codefendant, John Graham.
+Looking Cloud was released from prison in 2020.

 Early life

 Looking Cloud is a Lakota Sioux who grew up on the Pine Ridge Indian Reservation.

 Legal history

 Murder of Anna Mae Aquash

 Anna Mae Pictou-Aquash was a female activist within the ranks of the American Indian Movement.
 On 12 December 1975, Looking Cloud, along with Theda Nelson Clarke and John "John Boy Patton" Graham, forced Aquash into the back of a car and drove her to a remote part of the Pine Ridge Indian Reservation, where Aquash was shot execution style in the back of the head and left to die.
 Her body was discovered on 24 February 1976 on the Pine Ridge Indian Reservation at the bottom of a ravine located in close proximity to an isolated highway.

 Aquash was revealed to have been shot dead; the muzzle of the gun had been pressed into the back of her neck, as the autopsy revealed.
 The coroner's report indicated that in addition to the fatal gunshot wound, exposure contributed to the death of Aquash.